-Frontline healthcare workers at Mercy Regional Medical Center, Animas Surgical Hospital, San Juan Basin Public Health, Durango Fire, and Durango Police are waging an epic battle against COVID-19.
+Frontline healthcare and emergency workers at Mercy Regional Medical Center, Animas Surgical Hospital, San Juan Basin Public Health, Durango Fire, and Durango Police are waging an epic battle against COVID-19.
 These professionals put their health and lives at risk daily for our community, but the stakes of their risk and the associated additional stress at this time have never been higher.
 They deserve our support!
-At the same time, local independent restaurants, one of the core elements that makes this community so amazing to live in and visit, are suffering from the devastating economic impact of the virus.
+At the same time, local independent restaurants, one of the core elements that make this community so amazing to live in and visit, are suffering from the devastating economic impact of the virus.
 Is it possible to help both at the same time?
 Yes, there’s a way and you can help!

 We are members of the Durango community that decided to do something to support both frontline health workers and local independent restaurants.
-We are implementing a program created by one of the country’s foremost chefs and restaurateurs that lets the community donate meals from local restaurants to healthcare workers on the frontlines.
+We are implementing a program created by one of the country’s foremost chefs and restaurateurs that helps the community donate meals from local restaurants to healthcare workers on the frontlines.
 Healthcare workers get a nourishing meal, and local restaurants get badly needed business to keep running and keep staff employed.
 Win!
 Win!
 Win!
 The third win is our community, since we all benefit from supporting our healthcare heroes, and helping small businesses rebound so they’re there for us when this is over.

 We need your help to support healthcare heroes and our local independent restaurants.

-The Ore House and Durango Land and Homes, Premier Vacation Rentals Group, Mercy Regional Medical Center and Animas Surgical Hospital have kickstarted the program with $41,500, and with your help we have reached our $60,000 goal!
+Durango Land and Homes, Premier Vacation Rentals Group, Mercy Regional Medical Center and Animas Surgical Hospital have kickstarted the program with $41,500, and with your help we have reached our $60,000 goal!
 With each additional donation, more meals will be served.
 Thank you to Local First, the Business Improvement District, Chamber of Commerce, the Economic Development Alliance, and our local Colorado Restaurant Association for being such great community partners in this endeavor!

-We raised our goal of $60,000 from the community to keep meals flowing from local restaurants to Mercy Regional Medical Center, San Juan Basin Public Health, Durango Fire, and Durango Police and others in need during this critical period (approximately 100 meals per day for 60 days).
+We have raised $60,000 + from the community to keep meals flowing from local restaurants to Animas Surgical Center, Mercy Regional Medical Center, San Juan Basin Public Health, Durango Fire, and Durango Police and others in need during this critical period.
 Thank you!